-A citation guide is a set of rules for how to cite sources when you're writing an academic paper.
+A citation guide is a set of rules for how to cite the sources that you've used when you're writing an academic paper.
 Confusion occurs because, in general, different disciplines prefer different citation styles.
 That's why there isn't just one correct way to cite sources!

-For example, the History Department at BU has decided to use Chicago Style.
+For example, the History Department at BU has decided to use Chicago Style (notes & bibliography).
 Other departments, such as Psychology, Health Studies, and Education prefer that students use APA Style.
 The Sociology Faculty usually uses ASA Style, while the English Department leans toward MLA Style.

 However, ultimately it's up to you to check with your professors on which style they would like you to use.
 If you're not sure, always ask!